Nathu03/Syntax-Genie/README.md

 •	Parameterized Statements and Prepared Statements: To stop SQL injection attacks, utilize prepared statements or parameterized statements to keep SQL code and user input apart.

 •	Preventing Cross-Site Scripting (XSS): Get rid of and clean up output data to stop XSS attacks.
-When displaying user-generated content, make use of functions such as htmlspecialchars().
+When displaying user-generated content, make use of functions such as HTML specialchars().

 •	Cross-Site Request Forgery (CSRF) Protection: Use anti-CSRF tokens to verify and make sure that requests are authentic, safeguarding against unwanted activities brought about by faked requests.